clx-cugb/RTW3D/README.md

 (2) Several RBF functions are available for present version:
     "Gaussian, Multiquadrics, Linear, Cubic and Thinplate"
-    One could choose or redefine appropriate function
-    *** See comments in code.
+    One could choose or redefine appropriate function.
+See comments in code.

 (3) We assume that the waveforms have been aligned according to their P-wave arrival times.
     The input data could be pre-evaluated with function "preEval".